pyecharts/pyecharts-snapshot/README.rst

 Introduction
 ================================================================================

-pyecharts-snapshot renders the output of pyecharts as a png image.
+pyecharts-snapshot renders the output of pyecharts as a png image or a pdf file.

 Quick usage: